catcrumpet/accelR/README.md

 Currently there are no tools to fix these issues, but these are in development.

-### Add a column for nonwear, we will use a modified Troiano approach that is more strict with no spikes.
+### Add a column for nonwear.
+We will use a modified Troiano approach that is more strict with no spikes.
+This can be done by setting the argument `spike_tolerance = 0`.
 ```r
 better_data <- add_nonwear_troiano(good_data, spike_tolerance = 0)
 ```